icon

 Between Friday 6 March 2026 and Friday 20 March 2026

 Flinders Lane has lived many lives — and its story is written into the buildings, laneways and corners that most people hurry past.
 The Life and Times of Flinders Lane is a 90-minute guided walking tour exploring how this once-industrial street evolved from the heart of Melbourne’s Rag Trade into one of the city’s most celebrated dining and laneway precincts.
 Starting at the eastern end of Flinders Lane, we’ll trace the area’s changing fortunes, from clothing factories and warehouses to small bars, creative spaces and acclaimed restaurants.
 Along the way, Paul Daffey brings the street’s past to life with stories of workers, makers and mischief — and asks whether AC/DC Lane really deserves its rock-and-roll reputation.
 This tour is ideal for locals who think they know Flinders Lane, and visitors curious about how Melbourne’s laneway culture came to be.
 When: 2.00 pm - 3.30 pm Where: Meet at the corner of Spring Street and Flinders Lane Tickets: $40.
 Maximum of 10 people.
-Meet your guide – Paul Daffey Paul is a lifelong Melburnian, journalist and storyteller whose deep knowledge of the city’s working past and creative present adds colour and context to every walk.
+Highlights: AC/DC Lane, Pawson House, Nicholas Building Meet your guide – Paul Daffey Paul is a lifelong Melburnian, journalist and storyteller whose deep knowledge of the city’s working past and creative present adds colour and context to every walk.
 His tours focus on the small details and human stories that give Melbourne its character.

 Corner of Spring Street and Flinders Lane